HI, FRB, what's your z: The first FRB host galaxy redshift from radio observations: Results

-In Figure~\ref{fig:spectra} we present \HI\ spectra for the putative FRB host galaxy, the neighbouring galaxy, and the combined region including the \HI\ bridge, from the low resolution cube.
-The presence of the \HI\ bridge, as well as a somewhat lopsided \HI\ spectrum with more flux on the lower velocity side, shows that the FRB host galaxy distribution is interacting with its neighbour.
-The neighbouring galaxy appears to be regularly rotating with a lopsided double-horned spectral-line profile.
-The dispersion map shows higher values towards the south of the neighbouring galaxy rather than the centre.
+In Figure~\ref{fig:spectra} we present \HI\ spectra for the putative FRB host galaxy, the neighboring galaxy, and the combined region including the \HI\ bridge, from the lowest resolution unmasked cube.
+The presence of the \HI\ bridge, as well as a somewhat lopsided \HI\ spectrum with additional flux on the lower velocity side, shows that the FRB host galaxy distribution is interacting with its neighbor.
+The neighboring galaxy appears to be regularly rotating with a lopsided double-horned spectral-line profile.
 We do not detect any other \HI\ sources along the line of sight to the FRB host galaxy, although we do detect several other \HI\ galaxies in emission at a similar redshift elsewhere in the cube (0.4--1.9~Mpc projected distances from the FRB host), indicating this FRB host galaxy resides in a \HI-rich galaxy group.